-After the completion of this offering, we expect to have 1,622,000 ADSs outstanding and 1,299,556,744 ordinary shares outstanding, including the shares underlying the ADSs we are selling in this offering, which may be resold in the public market immediately after this offering.
-We and all of our directors and executive officers and our two largest shareholders have signed lock-up agreements for a period of 180 days following the date of this prospectus, subject to specified exceptions, including exceptions allowing the transfer of ordinary shares purchased in the offering and open market purchases following the offering.
+After the completion of this offering, we expect to have ADSs outstanding and ordinary shares outstanding, including the shares underlying the ADSs we are selling in this offering, which may be resold in the public market immediately after this offering.
+We and all of our directors and executive officers have signed lock-up agreements for a period of 180 days following the date of this prospectus, subject to specified exceptions.
 See "Underwriting."
 The underwriters may, in their sole discretion and without notice, release all or any portion of the ordinary shares or ADSs subject to lock-up agreements.
 As restrictions on resale end, the market price of our ADSs and ordinary shares could drop significantly if the holders of these ADSs or ordinary shares sell them or are perceived by the market as intending to sell them.
 These factors could also make it more difficult for us to raise additional funds through future offerings of our ordinary shares, ADSs or other securities.